YubicoLabs/passkey-workshop/docs/docs/advanced_use_cases/client_hints.md

 - **Platform**, which indicates the built in authenticator on a device such as Windows Hello, and Touch ID
 - **Cross-platform**, which could be any roaming device such as a security key, or a phone acting as a roaming authenticator through the hybrid (QR code) flow

 The primary difference between hints and authenticator attachment is in the enforcement of the selection on the property.
-Hints will immediately provide the WebAuthn prompt indicated by the hint, but will allow the user to make another selection if they so choose.
+Hints will immediately show the WebAuthn prompt defined by the hint, but will allow the user to make another selection of their choice.
 Authenticator attachment always enforces the use of the authenticator that was defined by the relying party (so if platform was selected, then security keys are no longer an option for the user).

 Use the outline below to understand how the two properties may interact as they continue to coexist in the WebAuthn specification.

-- Hints may contradict what's defined in the authenticator attachment property, when this occurs the hint setting should be given precedence.
+- Hints may contradict what's defined in the authenticator attachment, when this occurs the hint setting should be given precedence.
-- Authenticator attachment should not be deprecated from a relying party as it should be used as a compliment to hints for clients (browsers, OS, and platforms) that have not yet adopted the feature.
+- Authenticator attachment should not be deprecated from a relying party, as it should be used as a compliment to hints for clients (browsers, OS, and platforms) that have not adopted the use of hints

 ## Example

 Below is a demonstration of how hints work in a client application.
 The video denotes different (but not all) permutations for hints, and how the client reacts to the input.
-An in-depth explanation on the variations of hints, and a sequence diagram are included in the next section.
+An in-depth explanation on the different hints enumerations is included in the next section.

 \*\*TODO - Add a video once the jws changes are complete